GUILD MISSION STATEMENT

 * The Raid Leader, in accordance with the Officers, has full discretion on determining raid composition, however, will make every attempt to follow the above priority.

-* Please stay up to date on class mechanics, Best in Slot (BiS) lists, and any sites that may help you determine the ideal gemming, glyphing, and reforging for your class at any point in time.
+* Please stay up to date on class mechanics, Best in Slot (BiS) lists, and any sites that may help you determine the ideal gemming, glyphing, and optimizing your character at any point in time.
 For most classes, stat priorities can change within the same raid tier so it’s important to know when that happens and when it applies to you.
 Raiding involves understanding that the game is in a constant state of evolution and keeping up with your class-related theorycrafting is absolutely essential if you want to perform your best come raid night.

 *If you intend to raid with us on progression encounters, it is expected of each and every member to come to a new fight having read the strategy, watched the videos, or anything that will ultimately result in them knowing precisely what you have to do.
 It wastes time to come to a new boss, spend fifteen minutes explaining it, and ultimately come away with maybe half the raid understanding what’s going on.
 Do your homework.
 It’s part of Raiding 101 and it is also a requirement for raiding with us.

 * Being able to perform with more than one spec is very important to the guild.
 For hybrid classes, one of those specs may very well be an entirely different role than your main spec.
-While this is not something we fully expect from every raider, part of raiding at your best, Raiding 101, is knowing your other specs and roles and being capable of performing them should we require it of you.
+While this is not something we fully expect from every raider, part of raiding at your best, is knowing your other specs and roles and being capable of performing them should we require it of you.
 This includes having an alternate spec prepared as your secondary spec, including glyphs, action bars, and gear if applicable.
-Gear does not have to be full BiS, but it’s fairly easy to put together at least a minimum raid ilvl set using the tools Blizzard has given its players (LFR, Flex, Heroic Scenarios and VP gear).
+Gear does not have to be full BiS, but it’s fairly easy to put together at least a minimum raid ilvl set using the tools Blizzard has given its players (Dungeons, LFR, Flex, Heroic Scenarios gear).
 This is especially important given the nature of the attrition every guild faces.
 If we can put you in your offspec over a PuG, we should be able to do so.
 Raiding 101 allows you to contribute this to your guild.

 ATTENDANCE AND READINESS